Skip to content

 1. Business Automation – A Definition.

-For business automation, I like the following definition from the International Society Of Automation (ISA).
+Let’s start with a definition.
+I like the following business automation definition from the International Society Of Automation (ISA).

 “the creation and application of technology to monitor and control the production and delivery of products and services.”